101 templates

 If the employer requests a plain-text cover letter in the email body, it’s still a good idea to start with a template to plan your layout and organize your thoughts.

-You can make a cover letter in our AI Cover Letter Builder using the editor, auto-generated content suggestions, and professional templates.
+You can make a cover letter in our AI Cover Letter Builder using auto-generated content suggestions and professional templates.
+When you’re finished, download your cover letter in your preferred file format.

 Yes!
 We offer hundreds of resume templates that match our cover letter designs.
 Choose a matching resume and cover letter template to create a cohesive, polished job application.